 But Vasko is not the only police dog in the state responsible for inflicting serious, costly injuries on civilians.
-The Seattle Times article reports that there have been at least 17 incidents over the past five years in Western Washington that involved a police dog who mistakenly attacked an innocent bystander.
+The Seattle Times article reports that there have been at least 17 incidents over the past five years in Western Washington that involved a police dog mistakenly attacking an innocent bystander.

-Law Enforcement Negligence in Dog Attacks
+Law Enforcement Negligence In Dog Attacks

 According to the Seattle Times, those 17 total incidents resulted in $1 million in damages payments from various law enforcement agencies throughout Western Washington, including King and Pierce counties.